 No, surgery is not the only treatment for tongue tie.
 However, it is the only treatment that will quickly resolve the issue effectively.
 Your doctor may suggest speech therapy, osteopathic or chiropractic treatments, or stretching exercises that may help with the issue.
 However, the effectiveness of these treatments will vary depending on the patient.

-At what age should tongue tie be treated?
+At what age should you seek treatment for tongue tie?

-We suggest that tongue tie be treated as soon as possible, even in infants.
+We suggest parents treat tongue tie as soon as possible, even in infants.
 This condition affects the way they eat and swallow.
 Without treatment, infants will get inadequate nutrition.
 As children age, tongue tie will lead to speech problems, oral hygiene issues, and other functional problems.
 For these reasons, the sooner you have tongue tie treated, the better.

 Can lip or tongue tie cause dental problems?